-Buses play an integral role in our hub-and-spoke public transport system design, connecting commuters to transport hubs and towards their destination.
-To improve commuters’ overall journey times, multiple measures have been put in place under the Bus Priority Scheme.
+Buses play an integral role in our hub-and-spoke public transport system design, connecting commuters to and from transport hubs.
+To improve commuters’ overall journey experience, LTA regulates bus operators, and design road infrastructure to prioritise buses.

-LTA is the central planner for the public bus network, and is responsible for designing an integrated public transport system where commuters are connected seamlessly across both bus and rail services across the public transport network.
+LTA is the central planner for the public bus network, and is responsible for designing an integrated public transport system where commuters are connected seamlessly across both bus and rail services.

-LTA is also responsible for the overall financial viability of the public bus network under the Bus Contracting Model, which has been fully implemented from 2016.
+LTA is also responsible for the overall financial viability of the public bus network under the Bus Contracting Model, which has been fully implemented since 2016.

-Operators which are awarded the contracts are paid service fees to operate the bus services, while fare revenue will be collected by the Government.
-There are now four public transport operators – Go Ahead Singapore, SBS Transit, SMRT, and Tower
+Bus operators bid for the contract to operate packages of bus services.
+Operators which are awarded the contracts are paid service fees to operate the bus services, while fare revenue is collected by the Government.
+There are now four public bus operators – Go Ahead Singapore, SBS Transit, SMRT, and Tower

 This model also allows the Government to respond quickly to changes in ridership and commuter needs, and incentivises operators to improve service quality.
 The greater contestability in the bus industry can also spur innovation and efficiency.

-To move the masses quickly while making the best use of road space, LTA has been expanding the coverage of normal and full-day bus lanes, as well as the Mandatory Give Way to Buses scheme along busy roads.
+To make the best use of road space, LTA has been expanding the coverage of normal and full-day bus lanes, as well as the Mandatory Give Way to Buses scheme along busy roads.
 LTA has also been working to improve overall journey times by reducing the time spent by buses at bus stops.
 More bus bays have been added to heavily-used bus stops and three-door buses added to the fleet.